 There’s plenty of room for innovation as a Bike Friendly Business.
-While certain activities are necessarily on hold as of now, we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.
+While certain activities are on hold with the pandemic, we’re just getting started with ideas on how to promote bicycling in the community.
+We’re thinking of fun team rides or hosting a biking challenge.

 On the last National Bike to Work Day, for example, the crew hopped on our bicycles and pedaled to Lexington local favorite Stella’s Deli.
 We ate sandwiches and toasted bourbon ball coffees.
 We biked back, ready to dig into our latest project with renewed vigor.